Terra (character): Tara Markov doppelgänger

 The second Terra is introduced as a young girl from the early 21st century who was exposed to a DNA virus designed to transform her into a genetic doppelgänger of the original Terra.
 As part of the Team Titans, Terra travels back in time to the year 1992 to stop the birth of Teen Titan Donna Troy's firstborn son, who would grow up to be the tyrant Lord Chaos.

 The final issues of Team Titans reveal that the group's mysterious leader is Hank Hall, a former member of the Teen Titans who became the renegade time-traveling villain Monarch.
 His attempts to erase the universe from existence as part of Hal Jordan's plan to remake the universe during "Zero Hour" result in the Team Titans' home timeline being erased, killing most of the group's members.
 Terra and Mirage survive due to the aid of the Time Trapper.

 In the World War III storyline, Terra appears as a member of the Teen Titans, led by Beast Boy, and helps fights Black Adam.
 In her second encounter with Adam, Terra catches him off guard by crushing him between two boulders.
 Although this maneuver hurts Adam, it fails to disable him.
 He punches through Terra's chest, killing her instantly.

 The mystery of the second Terra's origins was addressed in the 2008 Terra miniseries.
-She was originally born in an underground world called Strata and was sent away by its members to establish relations with the surface world.
+She was born in an underground world called Strata and was sent away by its members to establish relations with the surface world.
 She allowed the Stratans to surgically alter her to resemble the original Terra, believing surface-dwellers would more easily accept her if she reminded them of one of their own.
 The Stratans used an element called "quixium" to grant her earth-based powers similar to that of her predecessor, which also caused her to sustain amnesia.